bitsgalore/bitsgalore.github.io/_posts/2023-02-20-moving-my-internet-domains.md

 ## Useful links and resources

-- [Internet.nl](https://internet.nl/) - online tool that tests web and email domains for use of modern Internet standards.
+- [Internet.nl](https://internet.nl/) - online tool by the Dutch Internet Standards Platform that tests web and email domains for use of modern Internet standards.

 - [European domain name registrars](https://european-alternatives.eu/category/domain-name-registrar) - lists some more EU-based domain registrars.